GENERAL POLICIES AND PROCEDURES

 Preregistered late arrivals will be handled as our staff has time after the riders meeting.
 The way to ensure you dont miss any track time is to arrive early so you can register on time.

 The registration area will be clearly marked.
 Beginning at 7:00 am PRE staff will begin registering riders in the marked registration area.
 Ride your bike to the registration area.
 Bring your photo I.D. and all of your riding gear including helmet, gloves, leathers, boots, and back protector.
 At registration we will have you sign the liability waiver, check you in, and give you a color coded event wristband.
 All of this will be accomplished without you needing to get off of your motorcycle.
 You can then proceed immediately to technical inspection.
+Registration for Advanced group is at 7:00 am, registration for Intermediate group is at 7:20 am, and registration for Novice group is at 7:40 am.

 Technical Inspection Requirements